naobservatory/mgs-pipeline/README.md

 * `hvreads/`: Output, data that backs the [read viewer](https://www.jefftk.com/mgs-counts/reads)
    * Ex: `SRR14530724.hvreads.json`
+   * One record for each record in allmatches, joined back to the cleaned sequence and quality data.
    * JSON
    * Read ID to Kraken output and cleaned read

-* `alignments/`: Output, data that will later back the dashboard.
+* `alignments/`: Output, alignment data that will later back the dashboard.
    * Ex: SRR21452137.alignments.tsv
    * TSV
+   * One record for each record in the hvreads that Bowtie2 was able to map back to a known human-infecting virus.
+Note that we've set the quality score very low here, and you likely want to filter some of these out based on a combination of alignment score and trimmed read length.
    * Columns:
      * Read ID
      * Best-match genome